Bamboo grow matting is a clean, non-messy, and easy-to-ship alternative to using a potting mix as a growing media for microgreens.

 The Kohlrabi microgreens on the left are grown on bamboo grow mats, while those on the right are grown on soil.

-The leaf size of those grown on soil is, on average larger than those produced on bamboo.
+The leaf size of those grown on soil is, on average larger than those produced on bamboo grow mat.

 Summary of the Bamboo Grow Matting Test